 - Social Events

-Many applicants will attend open days with their family, which means a huge percentage will travel by car.
+Many applicants will attend open days with their family, which means a considerable percentage will travel by car.
 Consider whether you have enough parking on-site to cater to a large number of attendees and if not, is there additional parking that you can suggest?
 Taking some time to research into local free or cheap parking options and sharing the information on your website is incredibly beneficial.
 You could also put links to handy parking resources on your website, such as Parkopedia and Just Park, which will allow drivers to search for nearby car parks during their visit.
 On the day of your open days, it is also highly recommended to have parking attendants on hand who can direct visitors to free spaces.

 Information packs are so important and are the one source of guidance that applicants will look back on when making their final decision.
-Many universities provide all attendees with a generic welcome pack on arrival to the open day which includes information such as the history of the university, degree course options and student benefits.
+Many universities provide all attendees with a generic welcome pack on arrival to the open day, which includes information such as the history of the university, degree course options and student benefits.
 When designing your information packs, we suggest opting for a folder-like layout, making it easy for attendees to store any leaflets that they pick up throughout the day, all in one place.
 If you have the budget, you could even go the extra mile and give away tote bags printed with your university logo.

 Everyone loves a freebie and as materialistic as it may sound, it will help your university to create a memorable experience for applicants.
 They will remember your open day through the handy freebies they took home with them.

-The most popular options for freebies to give away at open days is branded stationary such as pens, notepads and rulers – believe it or not, they will always be used.
-In more recent years, for those with a larger budget, branded USB memory sticks have started to rise in popularity, as again, they are super handy especially for students.
-There are many different online companies such as Everything Branded and Vistaprint, which make it a quick and easy task to purchase a bulk order of branded objects.
+The most popular options for freebies to give away at open days is branded stationery such as pens, notepads and rulers – believe it or not, they will always be used.
+In more recent years, for those with a larger budget, branded USB memory sticks have started to rise in popularity, as again, they are super handy, especially for students.
+There are many different online companies such as Everything Branded, which make it a quick and easy task to purchase a bulk order of branded objects.

 If you are looking for a giveaway option that is a little more unique and will help your university to stand out from the crowd, why not consider photobooth hire in London and the surrounding areas?
-Our marketing photo booth hire?
-Social photo booths give all visitors the chance to take a fun snap in the booth with a range of different props and then take home a free instant printout.
+Our marketing photo booth hire gives all visitors the chance to take a fun snap in the booth with a range of different props.
+They can then take home a free instant printout to remember the day.
 To ensure that your university gets the most exposure from your photo booth, all printouts can be customised to have the university name and emblem on.